Incredible Restaurants, Breweries and Cafes

 Nelson has one of the first certified organic breweries in British Columbia, the Nelson Brewing Company.
 Torchlight Brewing and Backroads Brewing Co in Nelson and Angry Hen Brewing in Kaslo serve up a variety of fresh craft beers.
 Restaurants in the region serve the local brew as well as many other local BC wines and beers - there are over 100 craft beer taps in the region.
 Nelson's close proximity to the Okanagan allows for many delicious regional options on the wine menus.

-If you are able to visit Nelson in November you will be in for a gastronomic adventure focused around burgers, of all sorts.
-Burger month, hosted by the Nelson Star, gathers about 24 restaurants serving up mouth watering options.
-If you want to try them all, sharing or getting takeout for a group are some effective tips used by locals.
+If you are able to visit in November for Burger Month you will be in for a gastronomic adventure.
+Burger month, hosted by the Nelson Star, gathers over 35 restaurants serving up mouth watering options.
+If you want to try them all, sharing a birger, or getting takeout for a group are some effective tips used by locals.

 Unique and Diverse Culinary Experiences

 From fast food to the finest dining, the region caters for all needs.
-Nelson also features Canada's oldest food co-operative grocery store, artisan bakeries, a cheese shop, and charcuterie, all within walking distance of dozens of other restaurants.
+Nelson also features Canada's oldest food co-operative grocery store - Kootenay Co-op, artisan bakeries, a cheese shop, and charcuterie, all within walking distance of dozens of other restaurants.
 Multiple cafes serve up locally roasted coffee from Oso Negro and No6 Coffee, and patios in the region offer a captivating blend of beautiful outdoor scenery and vibrant mountain life.
+Come find awesome on a culinary adventure.